 For this example, we’ll simply select block, and link to one of the blocks we’ve already set up.

-Note: A chatbot works best when it’s conversational, so don’t have your chatbot present users with a long list of options.
+Note: A chatbot works best when it’s conversational.
+So don’t have your chatbot present users with a long list of options.
 You want to have just a few top questions, and then have the rest of the logic built into the AI.
 Chatfuel forces this best practice by only allowing you to have three “buttons” on any given block.
+ManyChat and most other bot builders follow this same limitation — giving you only three buttons per block.
 For this example, we’re putting in just the top three most frequently asked questions, and then will build in the AI for other questions.

 Now you can create the content that’s displayed when someone asks a specific question.
 Click on the block on the left, and it will bring up the empty block.
 Here, select a block type from the following options: